TerradooCloud/website/_pages/terradoocloud.md

   So, ideally, it could be possible to split Odoo into microservices.
 But, it isn't the main goal of this project.

   However, an OpenERP/Odoo based project may needs other supporting services/applications.
-Terradoo cloud aims to provide a seamless solution to bundle such a project as a MultiCloud-Native application.
+Terradoo cloud aims to provide a seamless solution to bundle such a project as a Multicloud Native application.

   For example, an Odoo CE based project may needs additional services for email, communication, backup, monitoring, logging, tracing, security, domain names, networking etc.